Using Someone Else’s Debit Card With Their Permission

 The Takeaway

-Letting someone borrow your debit card may not be expressly forbidden depending on your financial institution, but in most cases, banks and credit unions advise against it.
+Letting someone borrow your debit card may not be expressly forbidden, depending on your financial institution, but in most cases, banks and credit unions advise against it.
 And if someone uses your debit card without your permission, that’s considered fraud — and you should take action quickly.

-When you open an account with SoFi, you can rest assured your money is in good hands.
+When you open an account with SoFi, you can rest assured that your money is in good hands.

 Interested in opening an online bank account?
-When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
+When you sign up for a SoFi Checking and Savings account with eligible direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.

-Better banking is here with SoFi, NerdWallet’s 2024 winner for Best Checking Account Overall.* Enjoy up to 4.00% APY on SoFi Checking and Savings.
+Better banking is here with SoFi, named the #1 Bank in the U.S. for the fourth year in a row by Forbes (2026).* Enjoy up to 3.30% APY on SoFi Checking and Savings.

 FAQ